chippey5/cloudflared-updater/README.md

 # cloudflared-updater

-A simple bash script to update the cloudflared binary in conjunction to the guide used at https://docs.pi-hole.net/guides/dns-over-https/#if-you-configured-cloudflared-with-your-own-service-files.
+A simple bash script to update the cloudflared binary in conjunction to the guide used at https://docs.pi-hole.net/guides/dns/cloudflared/ (manual installation steps).

 ## Prerequisites
 This requires you to have cloudflared manually installed under `/usr/local/bin/cloudflared` and a systemd service for it called `cloudflared`.